HillyfieldsBubble/Releases/README.md

 Hierarchical breakdown by sensor platform and sensor.
 Data from each sensor is available in time series form.

-## Derived Data
+### Derived Data

 Derived data is computed from the sensed data and certain ancillary environmental data, such as the angular position of the sun.
-The primary tpe of derived data is position and orientation of mobile entities.
+The primary type of derived data is position and orientation of mobile entities.
 This information is derived from a combination of sensed data and application of physical and geometrical constraints.
+Identifying derived data makes it possible for downstrean users of the captured data to use their own algorithms, if they choose.